MISSION

 PRACTICE CHANGING RESEARCH

-Treatment of early-stage Hodgkin lymphoma (HL), which consists of a combination of chemotherapy and radiotherapy (RT) [1,2] is extremely successful, with a cure rate of more than 90%.
-However, toxicities surfacing years following treatment are of major concern and mainly include second cancers [3,4] as well as pulmonary [5] and heart-related diseases.
-[6,7] The H10 clinical trial was the first study to adapt the treatment of patients depending on the results of a PET scan after the first 2 cycles of chemotherapy.
+Treatment of early-stage Hodgkin lymphoma (HL), which consists of a combination of chemotherapy and radiotherapy (RT)30 31 is extremely successful, with at least nine of ten patients being cured.
+However, toxicities that surface years after treatment are of major concern, and mainly include second cancers32 33 as well as pulmonary 34and heart-related diseases35 36.

-Conversely, the trial succeeded in showing that patients with a positive PET scan after the first 2 cycles of chemotherapy achieved better outcomes when given an intensified chemotherapy combined with RT.
-Specifically, the PFS rate at 5 years was 91% for the patients who received intensified combination therapy, versus 77% for those who received standard combination therapy.
+Conversely, the trial succeeded in showing that patients with a positive PET scan after the first two cycles of chemotherapy achieved better outcomes when given an intensified chemotherapy combined with RT.
+Specifically, the PFS rate at five years was 91% for the patients who received intensified combination therapy, versus 77% for those who received standard combination therapy.

 LATEST PUBLICATIONS